Internet Connection Types: A Complete Guide

 Key Takeaways

-- Know Your Thresholds: Understanding if your speed test results fall into Poor, Average, or Excellent ranges helps diagnose if your ISP is delivering what you pay for.
+• Know Your Thresholds: Understanding whether your speed test results fall into the Poor, Fair, Good, or Very Good ranges helps diagnose whether your ISP is delivering what you pay for.

-- Fiber Wins on Speed: Fiber internet is generally the best internet connection for speed and reliability, but it has limited availability compared to cable.
+• Fiber Wins on Speed: Fiber internet is generally the fastest and most reliable connection, but it has limited availability compared to cable.

 Comparing the Different Types of Internet Connections